gbear605/UMass-Events-Discord-Bot/README.md

 | !room [room name]     | checks whether the given room is currently in use by a class or free        |
 | !help                 | tells you this list of commands                                             |

-## TODO

-* Add !deregister
-* Add !events
-* Add !time that says how long until the next scheduled food announcement
-* Allow authorized users to make announcements to all servers the bot is on
-* Allow manual input of food for future days, for late night menus.
-* Add more usage of classroom data